top of page

 About Trevor...

 I am a prairie naturalist, activist, and writer living on the northern edge of the Great Plains in Regina, Saskatchewan.
-My fifth book, Towards a Prairie Atonement, comes out in October, 2016, published by the University of Regina Press.
+My new book, a novel, The Economy of Sparrows, will be released by Thistledown Press on September 12, 2023.
+Islands of Grass, with stunning photographs by Branimir Gjetvaj, came out in 2017.
+Towards a Prairie Atonement, was published by the U of R Press in 2016, and received several awards.
 The Road is How: A Prairie Pilgrimage through Nature, Desire, and Soul was published by HarperCollins in April, 2014 and was nominated for three Sasaktchewan Book Awards.
 Grass, Sky, Song: Promise and Peril in the World of Grassland Birds (HarperCollins, 2009) was a Globe & Mail Top 100 book, was listed by Quill and Quire on its 2009 list of 15 books that matter, and shortlisted for the Writer’s Trust Non-Fiction Prize, the Governor General’s Award for Non-fiction, and the William Saroyan International Prize for Writing (non-fiction).
 My first book, River in a Dry Land: a Prairie Passage (2000), received several national awards and a nomination for the Governor General’s Award for Non-Fiction.
 My second book, Jacob’s Wound: a Search for the Spirit of Wildness (2004), was nominated for several awards, including a short-listing for the Writer’s Trust Award for Non-Fiction.
-My writing has appeared in the Globe & Mail and Canadian Geographic, as well as several anthologies.
+My writing has appeared in The Narwhal, The Globe & Mail and Canadian Geographic, as well as several anthologies.
 I have written two radio documentaries for CBC Ideas and I am a regular guest on CBC Radio Saskatchewan’s Blue Sky.
-My wife, Karen and I have four children, two of whom live with us in Regina.
-I post regularly on my grassland blog, Grass Notes, at trevorherriot.blogspot.com
+My wife, Karen and I have four adult children.
+I wrote a blog on grassland matters, Grass Notes, for several years and it can still be found at trevorherriot.blogspot.com

 bottom of page